franmer2/HelpForDP200/Readme.markdown

 - authentication-id
 - tenant-id

-It is possible that some of this information must not appear in clear text in the Azure Databricks's notebooks. **This is where Azure Key Vault comes into action to protect passwords or logins.**
+As data engineers and scientits work in notebooks, the best practice is to avoid having secret information appear in clear text in the code. **This is where Azure Key Vault comes into action to protect passwords or logins.**
 For this example we will store only the different IDs.

 Click on your Azure Key Vault: